KritikaJoshi22/SweatSync/README.md

 _Potential Future Features or Enhancements:_

+1. Integration of apis which can track steps taken or calories burn(We are making the app in react.js so it's currently not possible for us).
-1. Integration of a fitness tips bot.
+2. Integration of a fitness tips bot.
-2. Expansion of the trainer marketplace with more trainers and diverse workout plans.
+3. Making the dapp crosschain.
-3. Integration of additional gamification elements to further engage users.
+4. Integration of additional gamification elements to further engage users.

 _Scaling Strategies:_

 1. Implementing load balancing and optimizing database queries to handle increased user activity.
 2. Exploring decentralized technologies for enhanced scalability and user data security.
+3. Implement ZK-rollups to increase the scalability and reduce the gas fee.

 _One-line Summary:_
 SweatSync transforms fitness journeys by incentivizing users through a token reward system, NFT incentives, and a vibrant community-driven platform, fostering a healthier and more engaged user community.